 Facts and figures

-The civil war inside Yemen has escalated over the past three years - from an internal conflict into a war between competing regional powers.
+The civil war inside Yemen has escalated over the past four years - from an internal conflict between government forces and Houthi rebels into a wide-ranging conflict between competing regional powers.

 War Child Holland continues to support the work of War Child UK in providing protection and emergency food supplies to displaced and vulnerable children.